Addictively delicious and so easy to make, this best ever granola will become one of those recipes that is requested over and over!

 I like making a double batch and freezing it in wide mouth quart jars.
 I keep a small jar in the pantry and when it gets low, just refill it from the freezer.
 Once thawed this stuff tastes just like it was freshly made.

-This super-easy-to-make granola makes a lovely treat for friends, neighbors, teachers, etc. and is always greatly appreciated.
-It’s also a wonderful way to start the day.
-Most mornings here at The Café begin with yogurt and fresh fruit (whatever’s in season) topped with a handful of granola.
-Right now we’re enjoying it with sliced clementines, diced fresh pineapple and dried cranberries – delish!
+This best ever granola makes a lovely treat for friends, neighbors, teachers, etc. and is always greatly appreciated.
+It's also a wonderful way to start the day.
+Most mornings here at The Café begin with yogurt and fresh fruit (whatever's in season) topped with a handful of granola.
+Right now we're enjoying it with sliced clementines, diced fresh pineapple and dried cranberries - delish!

-Next time you’re shopping, pick up a few every day ingredients and you’ll be good to go.
+Next time you're shopping, pick up a few everyday ingredients and you'll be good to go.
 It takes about 10 minutes to throw together and just over an hour to bake.
 If you can, try to let it cool before you start sampling.
-Once you take the first taste, you’ll probably be hooked like we are.
-And unless Lindsay comes up with something better, I have a feeling you’ll agree, this is the Best Ever Granola!
+Once you take the first taste, you'll probably be hooked like we are.
+And unless Lindsay comes up with something better, I have a feeling you'll agree, this is the Best Ever Granola!

-Best Ever Granola
+Cafe Tips for making this Best Ever Granola

-- 2 ½ cups rolled oats, old fashioned
+- 2 ½ cups rolled oats old fashioned

 - 1 cup sliced almonds